-The Zilm family furniture collection of four wooden armchairs, a stool and a side table was made and used by a 19th-century immigrant German family in South Australia.
+The Zilm family furniture collection of four hand-crafted wooden armchairs, a stool and a side table was made and used by a 19th-century immigrant German family in South Australia.

 The chairs and stool were hand-carved and constructed from Australian red gum and other eucalypts in the 1890s by Johann Friedrich Wilhelm Zilm, known as Wilhelm.
 The Zilms were among the first families of German migrants to arrive in Australia, after leaving a village near Brandenburg, in what was then Prussia.

 The collection also includes a side table, which has a decorative design painted around a central drafts or checkerboard, thought to have been purchased or acquired by the family during the early 20th century.

 The furniture remained in the Zilm family until the 1970s and was purchased by the National Museum of Australia in 2011.